verbb/formie/packages/docs/browser/modules/build-a-custom-module.md

 };
 ```

-Core modules are the right place for form-level behavior that does not belong to one specific field, captcha, payment, or address target.
+Core modules are the right place for form-level behaviour that does not belong to one specific field, captcha, payment, or address target.

-## 2. Reference it from the form manifest
+## 2. Reference It from the Form Manifest

 Point the manifest item at the module file with `src` so Formie can import it lazily.

-### Direct markup
+### Direct Markup

 ```html
 <form